praTeek271/Notes_application/README.md

 <br>

-- this is a test repo
+- it works like a charm